PingOne Authorize is a cloud-based authorization service that controls what end users can see and do inside of applications and APIs.

 Dynamic Authorization addresses the needs of application owners and stakeholders, empowering them to leverage real-time data in fine-grained policies that go well beyond identity and roles.

-PingOne Authorize can integrate with other PingOne services, such as PingOne Risk, and exploit information in a PingOne user profile to augment authorization events in real-time.
+PingOne Authorize can integrate with other PingOne services, such as PingOne Protect, and exploit information in a PingOne user profile to augment authorization events in real-time.

 Use the PingOne Authorize connector to make policy-based authorization decisions in your PingOne DaVinci flows.
 For more information, see PingOne Authorize Connector.